frederic-perez/AmE-dictionary/data/dictionary.md

 __press the pocket__
 __pressed khakis__ _A young man with neatly pressed khakis._
 __pressure cooker__ _n_
+__presumptuous__ _adj_ Excessively forward. _Syn_ assumptive _You might think it presumptuous of me to offer you relationship advice when we barely even know each other, but please hear me out._
 __pretense__
 __pretentious__ _adj_ :pencil2:
 __preternatural__ _n_